inveniosoftware-attic/kwalitee/INSTALL.rst

 Deployment of the web server
 ============================

-Invenio-Kwalitee is composed of a WSGI server and a worker to handle the long tasks asynchronously.
+kwalitee is composed of a WSGI server and a worker to handle the long tasks asynchronously.

 Requirements